psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 5.)
 Lignin rate of adhesion

+6.)
+CBH rate of attachment

-6.) binding affinity of cellobiose to EG
+7.) binding affinity of cellobiose to EG. Currently unused

-7.) binding affinity of cellobiose to CBH
+8.) binding affinity of cellobiose to CBH.
+Currently unused

-8.) binding affinity of glucose to BGL
+9.) binding affinity of glucose to BGL.
+Currently unused

-9.) ratio between digestibility of "crystalline" and "amorphous" cellulose
+10.) ratio between digestibility of "crystalline" and "amorphous" cellulose

-10.) ratio between digestibility of "crystalline" and "amorphous" hemicellulose
+11.) ratio between digestibility of "crystalline" and "amorphous" hemicellulose